johnbachman/depmap_analysis/doc/indra_depmap_service/web_ui_introduction.rst

 a normal search.
 It is common that a very heavy weigthed search times out, especially for a *signed* weighted search.

-The code implemented for the weighted search is available `here <../.
+The code implemented for the weighted search is available on `github
-./master/depmap_analysis/network_functions/net_functions.py>`_ in the
+<../../master/depmap_analysis/network_functions/net_functions.py>`_ in the
 function `shortest_simple_paths()`.

 Databases Only